• Skip to main content

 Many people fail to realize that office chairs have measurable lifespans.
 If your current office chair meets one of the following qualifications, it might be time for you to invest in a replacement.

-• Damaged: Is your seat padding torn?
+- Damaged: Is your seat padding torn?
 Are the armrests wiggly?
-Has one or more of the mechanisms fail?
+Has one or more of the mechanisms failed?
 Many tend to push products well beyond their expected lifespan.
-We cross a line when we use a product that can have long-term negative effects on our health.
+We cross a line when we use a product that can have long-term adverse effects on our health.

-• Flattened seat cushion: Overtime, the foam that is in office chair seat pads tends to break down or compress over time.
+- Flattened seat cushion: Over time, the foam in office chair seat pads tends to break down or compress.
 While an ergonomic seat cushion might provide you with temporary comfort, it’s usually best to invest in a comprehensive replacement.

-• Poor Fit: Your chair is going to be no use to you if it isn’t the right size.
-Standard office chair seats are 16 inches to 22 inches from the floor.
-This height is ideal for anyone between 5 feet and 6 feet 10 inches.
+- Poor Fit: Your chair will be no use to you if it isn’t the correct size.
+Standard office chair seats are 16 inches to 22 inches from the floor, and this height is ideal for anyone between 5 feet and 6 feet 10 inches.
 If you are exceptionally short or tall, you’re going to want to seek out an office chair with more appropriately tailored dimensions.

 If you do opt to replace your office chair altogether, make sure that your replacement has: